pnpm/pnpm.io/docs/cli/exec.md

 Resume execution from a particular project.
 This can be useful if you are working with a large workspace and you want to restart a build at a particular project without running through all of the projects that precede it in the build order.

+### --report-summary

+Added in: v7.28.0

+Save the execution results of every package to "pnpm-exec-summary.json".
+Useful to inspect the execution time and status of each package.

 ### --parallel

 Completely disregard concurrency and topological sorting, running a given script